Women's soccer in the United States: USASA National Women's Amateur

 The USASA National Women's Amateur is an American women's soccer tournament run by the United States Adult Soccer Association.
 It began in 1980 and was the top-level national tournament for women's soccer in the United States until the formation of the Women's Open in 1996.
 It is open to all USASA-affiliated women's teams.

 US Soccer National Amateur Championships

 First held in 2014, the US Soccer National Amateur Championships are contested between the league winners of WPSL, Open Cup, and Amateur Cup.

+Brandi Chastain Cup

+On March 12, 2025 USASA announced the Brandi Chastain cup which will feature four top Womens amateur teams competing.

 Hardships

 High operating and travel costs, the lack of TV rights and sponsorship agreements and corresponding lack of funding for salaries and training and development facilities, and the lack of affiliation with profitable men's professional clubs have all hampered the growth of professional women's leagues in the United States.
 The NWSL, now the longest-lasting professional women's soccer league in the United States, pays salaries as low as $7,200 per year, an amount that falls beneath every government-recognized poverty line in the United States and is less than an equivalent Federal minimum wage job of 40 hours per week.
 When the NWSL started play, its highest-paid players who lacked a national team affiliation faced a maximum cap of $39,700 and teams were held to a salary cap of $278,000, while some players joined teams under amateur agreements where the players could not be paid even if they took the field or started the game.
 This was far less than the NWSL's predecessors, such as the WPS, where the average salary of $32,000 was almost double the NWSL's maximum average salary of $16,850.
 It was also poorly competitive with European leagues, which can readily pay salaries to players of the same talent more than $100,000 per year.
 This situation has been alleviated to some extent as the league has grown; the team salary cap in the 2022 season was $1.1 million, with minimum player salaries set at $35,000.
 While the maximum salary is currently $75,000, each team is granted $500,000 in "allocation money" (which can be traded) to supplement the salaries of select players.
 Also, the cap does not include team-provided healthcare, housing, and transportation allowances, effectively allowing even the lowest-paid players in the league a generally middle-class lifestyle.